elpaso/qgis3-server-vagrant/README.md

 vagrant plugin install vagrant-disksize
 ```

-> Note: if you have any issue installing `vagrant-disksize` plugin, you can try to upgrade Vagrant with the following command (adapt the version numbers to the newest available release)
+> Note: if you have any issue installing `vagrant-disksize` plugin on Linux, you can try to upgrade Vagrant with the following command (adapt the version numbers to the newest available release)

 ```
 wget -c https://releases.hashicorp.com/vagrant/2.0.3/vagrant_2.0.3_x86_64.deb